Nubeena

 Nubeena is a town and fishing village on the Tasman Peninsula, Tasmania, Australia a township of Tasman Council, and seat of the municipality.
-At the 2016 census, Nubeena had a population of 481.
+At the 2021 census, Nubeena had a population of 362.
 It is the largest settlement on the peninsula.

 Media

 Nubeena is served by 97.7 Tasman FM and Pulse FM Tasman which is run by the JNET Radio Network.

 Geography

 The town is halfway along the west coast of Tasman Peninsula, on Parsons Bay, which is a narrow continuation of Wedge Bay.
 It is 10.3 km north-west of Port Arthur.

+Climate

+Nubeena has an oceanic climate (Köppen: Cfb), with very mild summers and cool winters.
+Due to its position on the Tasman Peninsula, there is little rainfall and seasonal variation.
+Average maxima vary from 18.9 C in February to 11.0 C in July while average minima fluctuate between 11.2 C in February and 5.7 C in July and August.
+Mean average annual precipitation is moderately abundant: 1148.6 mm, and is very frequent, spread across 201.2 precipitation days.
+The town has 206.1 cloudy days and only 32.7 clear days per annum.
+Extreme temperatures have ranged from 37.0 C on 3 January 1991 to -0.5 C on 25 July 1986 and on 19 September 1994.
+All climate data was sourced from Port Arthur.

 History

 Nubeena Post Office opened on 1 December 1886.
 The first postmaster was Joseph Thornton (1813-1899) who carried the mail between Wedge Bay to Premaydena, then Impression Bay.

 The town possesses a police station and a branch of the Country Women's Association.